We’re sharing an update on the progress we’ve made on the outside of our home with a new retaining wall and the front porch.

 I don’t feel like we’ve taken a breath all summer, but I am SO excited to share the updates we’ve been making outside.

 If we jump way back to the beginning of spring, you’ll remember that the two big to-dos for the exterior included redoing the retaining wall and porch.
-For the porch, it was more-so a safety hazard than a want – the previous owners didn’t install the right footings so everything needed to come off and constructed in a way that actually helped.
+For the porch, it was more a safety hazard than a want.
+The previous owners didn’t install the right footings, so everything needed to come off and be constructed in a way that actually helped.

-And that meant the railroad ties had to go – and they were a pain in the ass to remove.
-Brett ended up rigging together a pulley-system that he attached to the four wheeler and alternated between using that and sawing the ties apart with the chainsaw.
+That meant the railroad ties had to go – and they were a pain in the ass to remove.
+Brett ended up rigging together a pulley-system that he attached to the four-wheeler.
+He alternated between using that and sawing the ties apart with the chainsaw.

 We wound up with a pretty good system going of placing block #1, making sure it was level from corner to corner, then placing block #2 and leveling it against the previous one.
 It was a tedious process but only took about three days to complete.